aiporre/stardistcluster/README.md

 		Num GPUs Available: X

-Importatnt: There is a potential bug in the installation of TF-GPU (TD: check conda channel).
+Important: There is a potential bug in the installation of TF-GPU (TD: check conda channel).
 If it is not ruinning on GPU do the following:

 	pip uninstall tensorflow